 At Emmanuel we worship using the Book of Common Prayer, a liturgy rooted in the most ancient traditions of Christianity and shared by millions of people all over the globe.
 The morning's leaflet will have page numbers to help you join in.
 Don’t be concerned if some aspects of our service are unfamiliar; all churches do things a bit differently and it’s fine to take part however you choose.
 (A description of our services can be found here).

 Like all Episcopalians, we invite anyone who has received Baptism (the Christian rite of commitment to Jesus) to come forward and receive the Bread and the Wine by which Jesus gives us Himself in Holy Communion.
 Our ushers will guide you.
-After the service, we invite you to join us for coffee in the large room we call the Great Hall; you can get there through either side door.
+After the service, you're invited for coffee in the large room we call the Great Hall; you can get there through either side door.
 This is a great way to meet a few people and get a better sense of us.